francopestilli/life/ReadMe.md

 5. Add LiFE and vistasoft to the [matlab search path](http://www.mathworks.com/help/matlab/ref/addpath.html).

 ##### Demos and Examples
-Examples scripts to get sarted can be found in: life/Pestilli_etal_manuscript/
+Examples scripts to get started can be found in: life/Pestilli_etal_manuscript/